Lotus Symphony (MS-DOS): Overview

-Symphony put the power of the spreadsheet at the user's fingertips and used all of the available keys on IBM's 84-key PC keyboard.
-In this way, the user could use both hands to select menu functions, navigate menus and spreadsheets, as well as, all other Symphony functions by touch.
-The introduction of the US IBM PC 104-key keyboard and later ergonomic keyboards diluted this advantage.
+Symphony used all 84 of the available keys on the PC's Model F keyboard.
+In this way, the user could use both hands to select menu functions, navigate menus and spreadsheets, as well as all other Symphony functions, by touch.
+The introduction of the US IBM PC 104-key Model M keyboard and later ergonomic keyboards diluted this advantage.

 Compared to other word processors of the day such as Micropro WordStar 3.3, WordPerfect 4.2, and Microsoft Word 2.0, Symphony's word processing environment was simple, but effective and uncomplicated.

 Compared to other database programs of the day—Ashton-Tate's dBase III, MDBS Knowledgeman, Borland Paradox 2.0 and Borland Reflex 1.0—Symphony's FORM environment was not as robust, lacking the analytical abilities of Reflex and the pseudo relational power of dBase III.
 However, it was integrated directly into the spreadsheet and included the ability to "generate" a FORM from spreadsheet fields.
 The generator would automatically create the database input form, all the underlying spreadsheet architecture, with range names and query fields, turning a simple spreadsheet into an instant database in seconds.
 3.0-Symphony extended earlier enhancements with additional add-ons, most notably: